 where $\xi\sim N(0,1)$, $\mu=0.08$, $\tau=0.1$.

-We follow the evaluation framework to evaluate the model, simulating $N_{\text{MC}} \cdot N_{\text{in}}$ paths by simulating~\ref{eq BS SDE} with constant $S^i_0 = 1$ for $i=1,\ldots,100$.
-We have the following results: \begin{enumerate}[i)] \item Table~\ref{table results emprical variance exchange 100d} provides the empricial variances calculated over $10^6$ generated Monte Carlo samples and their corresponding control variates.
+We follow the evaluation framework to evaluate the model, simulating $N_{\text{MC}} \cdot N_{\text{in}}$ paths by simulating~\eqref{eq BS SDE} with constant $S^i_0 = 1$ for $i=1,\ldots,100$.
+We have the following results: \begin{enumerate}[i)] \item Table~\ref{table results empirical variance exchange 100d} provides the empirical variances calculated over $10^6$ generated Monte Carlo samples and their corresponding control variates.
 The variance reduction measure indicates the quality of each control variate method.
-Table~\ref{table results emprical variance exchange 100d} also provides the cost of training for each method, given by the number of optimiser iterations performed before hitting the stopping criteria with $\epsilon = 5 \cdot 10^{-6}$. \item Table~\ref{table results conf interval exchange 100d} provides the confidence interval for the variance of the Monte Carlo estimator, and the Monte Carlo estimator with control variate assuming these are calculated on $10^6$ random paths. \item Figure~\ref{fig var corr loss exchange 100dim} provides the value of the loss function in terms of the number of optimiser iterations for the variance and correlation optimisation methods. \item Figures~\ref{fig var red it eps exchange 100dim} and~\ref{fig it eps exchange 100dim} study the iterative training for the BSDE solver.
+Table~\ref{table results empirical variance exchange 100d} also provides the cost of training for each method, given by the number of optimiser iterations performed before hitting the stopping criteria with $\epsilon = 5 \cdot 10^{-6}$.
+Algorithm~\ref{alg PDE prob repr iterative training} outperforms the other algorithms in terms of variance reduction factor.
+This is not surprising as Algorithm~\ref{alg PDE prob repr iterative training} explicitly learns the discretisation of the Martingale representation (equation~\eqref{eq lin after ito and eq}) from which the control variate arises. \item Table~\ref{table results conf interval exchange 100d} provides the confidence interval for the variance of the Monte Carlo estimator, and the Monte Carlo estimator with control variate assuming these are calculated on $10^6$ random paths. \item Figures~\ref{fig var red it eps exchange 100dim} and~\ref{fig it eps exchange 100dim} study the iterative training for the BSDE solver.
 We train the same model four times for different values of $\epsilon$ between $0.01$ and $5\times 10^{-6}$ and we study the number of iterations necessary to meet the stopping criteria defined by $\epsilon$, the variance reduction once the stopping criteria is met, and the relationship between the number of iterations and the variance reduction.
 Note that in this case the variance reduction does not stabilise for $\epsilon<10^{-5}$.
 However, the number of training iterations increases exponentially as $\epsilon$ decreases, and therefore we also choose $\epsilon = 5\times 10^{-6}$ to avoid building a control that requires a high number of random paths to be trained. \end{enumerate}

 \end{example}